 Bacteriuria

-This is a substudy within the SNAP trial to test the prognostic significance of Staphylococcus aureus bacteriuria.
+This will be a secondary analysis of the SNAP trial data to test the prognostic significance of Staphylococcus aureus bacteriuria.

 • Bacteriuria refers to the presence of bacteria in urine.